igorg520b/iceMPM_3Dm/README.md

 A simulation can be started with a JSON configuration file via:

-> cm3 --simulate startfile.json
+> cm3 startfile.json

 A simulation can be "resumed" from a full snapshot via:

-> cm3 --resume snapshot_file.h5
+> cm3 --resume snapshot_file.h5 --partitions 4

+To create an initial snapshot (.h5) from a JSON file:

+> cm3 startfile.json --snapshot